harumuki/thorsten-hans.com/_posts/2016-02-04-be-more-productive-with-pug.md

 ```

 As you can see `vendors.css` is replaced by the content of the block provided in `simple-blocks.pug`.
 This is good for some of the situations, but there are many scenarios where you want different behavior.
 Adding Stylesheets is just a simple example here.
-So let’s implement our `append-block.pug` also, use the `append` keyword to get both stylesheet references in the *HTML*.
+So let's implement our `append-block.pug` also, use the `append` keyword to get both stylesheet references in the *HTML*.

 ```pug
 //append-block.pug